Social Work (SWK)

 SWK 434.
 Generalist Social Work Practice with Task and Treatment Groups.
 3 Credits.

-Generalist practice with task and treatment groups within the context of evidence-based interventions.
-Students will learn group stages and processes, group development and intervention strategies.
+This course explores groups within the context of evidence-based interventions in social work.
+Students will learn and practice: group dynamics, development, leadership, intervention strategies and ethical practice with diverse populations.
 Students will acquire knowledge and skills to engage, assess, plan, intervene and evaluate groups in social work practice.
-Prerequisite: Admission to the BSSW program.
-Prerequisite or Corequisite: SWK 357.
-F,S,SS.
+Prerequisite: Admission to the BSSW Program, SWK 317, and SWK 357.
+F,S.

 SWK 442.
 Social Policy.
 3 Credits.